 The position margin will be calculated using the applicable margin rates, as shown in each instrument's overview section on the platform.

-For certain instruments, different margin rates may apply depending on the size of your position, or the tier your position (or a portion of your position) in that instrument falls within.
+For shares, different margin rates may apply depending on the size of your position, or the tier your position (or a portion of your position) in that instrument falls within.

 The portion of the position that falls within each tier is subject to the margin rate applicable for that tier.